 Sanur Bali With Kids | 5 reasons why we loved it and you will too

-If you are thinking of heading to Bali with a baby or toddler, then read along!
+If you are thinking of heading to Bali for your next family holiday with a baby or toddler, then read along!
 Here we give you the scoop on Sanur Bali with kids and the five reasons why we loved it and you will too.

 1. It’s a lot quieter!

-It still has a bit of the hustle and bustle but nothing like its counterparts, Kuta in particular.
-Food and drink is as accessible, taxis abound, super easy to get yourself a massage, and you won’t have to sit in traffic for long if you are going a bit further than your feet can take you.
+Sanur still has a bit of the hustle and bustle but nothing like its counterparts, Kuta in particular.
+Food and drink is as accessible, taxis abound, it is super easy to get yourself a massage, and you won’t have to sit in traffic for long if you are going a bit further than your feet can take you.

 2. The beach is much cleaner!

-One thing I will never get over is how dirty Kuta’s and Seminyak’s beaches were.
+One thing I will never get over is how dirty Kuta and Seminyak beaches were.
 Believe it or not we did venture out in the water and we had that awkward moment when we realised rubbish was getting stuck to our feet as we swam.
+This is definitely not what you picture when you think of a fun Bali family trip.
 Ugh!!

 If your kids are like ours, they’ll want to get covered in sand and play in it for hours on end.
 Do you really want your little ones playing in filth?

-Instead take the festivities to Sanur beach where it is a lot cleaner and the calm shallow water is a lot safer for them too!
+Instead take the festivities to Sanur beach where it is a lot more suitable for babies and kids.
+The Sanur beach is cleaner and the ocean has calm shallow water which a lot safer for them too!

 3. Party Anyone?